Asylum seeker hotel numbers up by 13% in three months, new data shows

 The number was also up on the same point last year, when there were 35,628 asylum seekers in hotels.

-The number of asylum seekers in hotels peaked at 56,018 at the end of September 2023 under the then-Conservative government but dropped to a record low of 29,561 in June 2024 just before the general election.
+The number of asylum seekers in hotels peaked at 56,018 at the end of September 2023 under the then-Conservative government but dropped to a record low of 29,561 at the end of June 2024 just before the general election.

-Figures for hotels published by the Home Office on Thursday date back to December 2022.
+Figures for hotels – which represent the total population at that point in time rather than across the three-month period – date back to December 2022.

-Prime Minister Sr Keir Starmer has previously said he wants to see asylum hotels closed “as quickly as possible”, but insisted Labour “inherited a huge mess” from the Tories, blaming them for failing to process claims, leading to increased numbers of people in asylum hotels.
+Prime Minister Sr Keir Starmer said on Thursday he is “determined to close all our asylum hotels”, having previously insisted Labour “inherited a huge mess” from the Tories, blaming them for failing to process claims leading to increased numbers of people in asylum hotels.

 The spokesperson said: “Work is well under way to move illegal migrants into military bases to ease pressure on communities across the country.